-Marching to the beat of a different drum often boils down to feeling, acting and/or thinking ‘outside the box’.
-Outside the box can at times appear amoral, apolitical, asexual, aesthetic, areligious, acultural… (pardon those last couple of made-up ‘a’ words).
+Marching to the beat of a different drummer often boils down to feeling, acting and/or thinking outside-the-box, which can at times appear amoral, apolitical, asexual, aesthetic, areligious, acultural.

-The vast appeal of mainstream religion is a perfect ‘tell’ of our tribal nature, as is the lack of appeal for the Taoist point of view.
-I see that changing over time, however.
+The vast appeal of mainstream religion is a clear indicator of our tribal nature, as is the lack of appeal for the Taoist worldview.
+However, perhaps that will change over time.
 The only reason I dare say that stems from the historical origins of Islam.
-I suppose that sounds farfetched considering how group oriented and tribal Islam seems, although in that regard, Islam is not different from any other mainstream religion.
-Indeed, I think of Islam as actually just another side of Judeo Christianity—the Judeo-Christian-Islamic religion of the West.
-Nevertheless, consider these two overviews on the origins of Islam (I forget from which resource I copied them).
+I suppose that sounds farfetched considering how group oriented and tribal Islam seems.
+In that regard, Islam is not different from any other mainstream religion.
+Indeed, I consider Islam and Christianity as essentially branches of Judaism.
+Judaism in turn is likely an offshoot of Zoroastrianism, a 4000-year-old Persian religion and the world’s first monotheistic faith.
+At any rate, consider these two overviews on the origins of Islam.
 Afterward I’ll link this up with the “Trans Tribal Tao”.

 #1 The basic teachings of Muhammad emphasized Islam as a trans-tribal fellowship, a harmonious community whose inner peace was safeguarded through regulated legal relations that closely mirrored the contractual outlook of the merchant class.
 Muhammad also mandated and expanded earlier techniques of wealth redistribution through elevating almsgiving to a religious duty.
 While presenting Islam as the last chapter in the history of monotheism, Muhammad also operated in a territory that was far removed from imperial or great power centers.
 Central western Arabia in Muhammad’s time was becoming increasingly connected to world trade routes, but being situated deep in the desert, remained independent of the great powers of the time.
 The context in which Muhammad operated, therefore, provided for the emergence of a new type of political community, one that was not based on imperial politics but rather on overcoming and reworking Arab tribal traditions and integrating various classes and social groups under the banner of a new religion that gave them a sense of common and universal identity, binding contractual relations, and solidaristic practices and attitudes.